motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Distribution: From Roadblock to Selling Point

 To replace stale and clunky intranets of today, Orbit will crawl a lot of your sensitive information.
 But that creates a tension for a typical startup: _no one wants any one company to handle literally all of their data_.
-It's a misaligned incentive that we ran into it early in our user research.
-Even close friends wouldn't install trial versions of Orbit to use at relatively fast-and-loose startups, without clearance from higher up.
+It's a misaligned incentive we ran into early in user research.
+Even our close friends wouldn't install a trial version at a relatively fast-and-loose startups without their team's permission.

-We wanted to focus on building a better knowledge tool, but it became clear having Orbit in the cloud or on-prem would force us to build a good sales team, and take resources away from the already very hard task of a building a difficult product.
+We wanted to focus on building a better knowledge tool, but it was clear having Orbit in the cloud or on-prem would force us to build a good sales team, rather than focus on an already difficult-enough product.

-The solution we found came out of frustration with this tension, and out of a realization: today's computers are powerful, and today's NLP is orders of magnitude faster and easier than just a couple of years ago.
-Could do it all on-device?
+The solution we came to was due to a realization: today's computers are powerful, and NLP orders of magnitude faster/easier than just a couple years ago.
+We could do it all on your device, if we were careful.

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">